unum-cloud/usearch/golang/README.md

 #### Windows

 Download and run a bat script from the from the main repository.
-That will install the USearch library in the same folder` where the script was run
+That will install the USearch library in the same folder` where the script was run.

 ```
 wget https://github.com/unum-cloud/usearch/blob/main/winlibinstaller.bat